 Tip #2 – Understand the impact of food on your body.

 Do you know the impact that it has on your body?

 Are you aware that it might have a different impact on your body compared to someone trying to achieve a similar result?

 Do you know the impact of proteins and fats?

 All of these questions are hugely important when it comes to making sure that you have a really well rounded idea of what you should be eating.

 Educate yourself, get advice and make sure that you are confident in your understanding of the impacts of certain types of food on your body.

-Making sure that you are approaching your nutrition in a way that works best for you will ensure that you remain on track with your health and fitness goals.
+Make sure that you are approaching your nutrition in a way that works best for you.
+This will ensure that you remain on track with your health and fitness goals long term.

 It is a great idea to read and educate yourself as much as possible, but you also need to remember that just because a certain system works well for one person, it does not mean it will work well for you.

-How does it work best for me?
-Planning and cooking.
+For example, the system that works best for me revolves around planning and cooking.
 Every Sunday afternoon I dedicate 2 hours to food prep for the week.
 This allows me to start every week with each of my meals planned and cooked out.